-Commons Learning Center at The University of Texas at Austin's J.J.
-"Jake" Pickle Campus, Austin, Texas.
-A room block has been reserved at a hotel near the program site.
+A room block will be reserved at a hotel near the program site.

-Applications will be reviewed and selection decisions will be communicated to all applicants in early January, 2015.
+Applications will be reviewed and selection decisions will be communicated to all applicants in late January, 2016.

 Complete details on the program curriculum, speakers, agenda, lodging, and application form will be available on this website soon.